World Water Day

 Provides us with the power to run our appliances.

 It is remarkable and simple.

-Can be found everywhere and its scarcity can make it more valuable than gold.
+It can be found everywhere and its scarcity can make it more valuable than gold.

 What's So Special About March 22nd?